gms64/greg_on_data/content/posts/best-data-science-newsletters.md

 *And* I recently found a cool app\* that lets me subscribe to them *outside* of my normal email, so I can have a separate 'Data Science/Tech Newsletter' app, effectively.
 Which is *fantastic*.
 Like truly, honestly, fantastic.
 Highly recommend.

-\*For reference, the newsletter app is called [slick inbox](https://slickinbox.com/) and its still in beta.
+\*For reference, the newsletter app is called [slick inbox](https://slickinbox.com/) and it's still in beta.
 There's also apparently one called [stoop inbox](https://stoopinbox.com/), which seems pretty similar.
 I don't endorse either one of these, nor do I have any affiliation - I just like having newsletters out of my inbox so that I can *actually* read them when I have free time.

 Anyways, you probably don't care about that, lets get on to the process.